 Get active in the great outdoors

 The Yorkshire Dales National Park may be prime walking country, but there are plenty of other ways to enjoy the fresh air for those who enjoy a bit more of an adrenaline hit.
 Your method of transport doesn’t matter – try biking, canoeing, horseriding or even, for the fittest amongst you, fell running.
-To find out more about getting out and about in the Yorkshire Dales, click here.

 Sample the local produce

 ‘Beasts’ (to use a fine Yorkshire-ism) are the lifeblood of the Dales – cattle in the valleys and sheep on the fells, all tended lovingly by hardy Yorkshire farmers.
 It’s the same farmers who cultivate a wide variety of local produce that visitors to the Dales can enjoy.
 Cheese-lovers in particular will love this county, since several of the dales give their name to the variety which is produced most locally.
 Wensleydale is the most famous, but Coverdale, Swaledale and Ribblesdale all have their own distinct recipes.